 The prospect of a seven-night river cruise along the Oregon and Washington border and its unique itinerary sounded really exciting to me.
 It was also my first time in the Pacific Northwest.

-Here’s my Columbia river cruise review roundtrip from Portland.
+Here’s my Columbia river cruise review aboard Legacy, roundtrip from Portland.
 The more I explore the U.S., the more amazed I am at all the diverse river cruise experiences that are here.

 Columbia River Cruise Introduction

-The S.S.
-Legacy, an 88-passenger replica of an old time steamer ship, was my home for a next week of discovery along the wide Columbia River and the narrower and wilder Snake River.
+Legacy, an 86-passenger replica of an old time steamer ship, was my home for a week of discovery along the wide Columbia River and the narrower and wilder Snake River.

 When UnCruise Adventures acquired this lovely ship after Cruise West ceased operations in 2010, S.S.
 Legacy underwent a thorough refurbishment.
 Today, the shiny black hull and funnel gleamed in the late September sunlight.